kubernetes/kubernetes/docs/getting-started-guides/aws-coreos.md

 ### Cloud Formation

-The [cloudformation-template.json](aws/cloudformation-template.json) can be used to bootstrap a Kubernetes cluster with a single command.
+The [cloudformation-template.json](aws/cloudformation-template.json) can be used to bootstrap a LMKTFY cluster with a single command.

 ```
-aws cloudformation create-stack --stack-name kubernetes --region us-west-2 \
+aws cloudformation create-stack --stack-name lmktfy --region us-west-2 \
 --template-body file://aws/cloudformation-template.json \
 --parameters ParameterKey=KeyPair,ParameterValue=<keypair>
 ```